xiaoxiae/Asteracer/SPECIFICATION.md

 - add the instruction to the racer's velocity: `racer.velocity += (vx, vy)`
 - move the racer using its velocity: `racer.position += racer.velocity`

+Note that the **division operator** works by **truncating the floating value of the number**.
+This especially means that Python's division doesn't work for negative numbers, as `-5 // 2 = -3`, which is, for our purposes, incorrect.
+One way to overcome this is to do `abs(x) // v * signum(x)`, which produces the correct result.

-An instruction is valid only if the length of the instruction is no greater than the maximal allowed acceleration (currently `127`).
+An instruction is valid only if the **length of the instruction** (euclidean distance) is **no greater than `127`**.
 Note that the instruction length check must be done by comparing the squares of the instruction length and the maximal acceleration (i.e. `distance_squared(vx, vy) > 127 ** 2`), as this can be done exactly, unlike comparing euclidean length computed with `isqrt`.

 ### 2) Resolving collisions

 Collisions are resolved in `1` to `5` subticks.
 A subtick check collisions first with all asteroids, then with the bounding box.
-If any collision occurs during a subtick, execute another subtick, until the subtick limit is reached.
+If any collision occurs during a subtick, skip all other checks in the current subtick and immediately execute another subtick, until the subtick limit is reached.

 If any collision occurs in the tick as a whole, reduce the racer's velocity to half.
 This slowdown must occur at most once per tick, no matter how many collisions happened.

 #### Asteroids
 Iterate over all asteroids `asteroid` in the order they were added to the simulation and for each:
-- if `distance_squared(asteroid, racer) > (asteroid.radius + racer.radius) ** 2`, we're not colliding (continue to the next asteroid)
+- if `euclidean_distance(asteroid, racer) > (asteroid.radius + racer.radius)`, we're not colliding (continue to the next asteroid)
 - execute the following only upon collision:
     - let `distance = euclidean_distance(asteroid, racer)` (make sure to use _integer square root_)
     - get the vector to push the racer out by: `vn = racer.position - asteroid.position`